 Sheila is a classically trained dramatic soprano and passionate educator who has led her students to great personal and professional success in music and performance.
 She is a member of the National Association Teachers of Singing with more than fifteen years of experience teaching classical voice, opera and musical theatre.

 Sheila is on faculty at the Richmond Academy of Dance and maintains a thriving private home studio in Surrey, BC.
-In 2017, Sheila began consulting with the Delta School District to offer vocal training to the students of the Delta Opera & Performance Academy with Vancouver Opera and the Delta Film Academy.
+Sheila consults with the Delta School District in their academies program to offer vocal training to the students of the Delta Opera & Performance Academy with Vancouver Opera and the Delta Film Academy.

 In addition to teaching, Sheila maintains a busy performing career.
 In her most recent appearance as a soprano soloist in Britten’s War Requiem with the Vancouver Symphony Orchestra, she was met with critical acclaim from Classical Voice North America’s David Gordon Duke: “The late Russian diva Galina Vishnevskaya’s inimitable sound informs the soprano writing, and the young Christie worked the part’s fierceness, defiance and almost hysterical intensity.”

 Before joining Vancouver Opera’s Yulanda M. Faris Young Artist Program, Sheila was a featured artist in the Georgia Straight’s Fall Arts Preview.
 As a member of the Young Artist Program, Sheila performed the title role in Gustav Holst’s Savitri and covered four main-stage roles including Tosca in Tosca, Lady Billows in Albert Herring, Donna Anna in Don Giovanni and Elisabetta in Don Carlo.